haskell/pvp/pvp-faq.md

-It's the responsibility of the provider to guarantee that the exposed API is a function of the declared version, and in particular does not depend on the versions of its transitive dependencies, as this defy the purpose of the PVP.
+It's the responsibility of the provider to guarantee that the exposed API is a function of the declared version, and in particular does not depend on the versions of its transitive dependencies, as this would defy the purpose of the PVP.

 To avoid such issues, it's best to avoid re-exporting API elements